Contents

 Old Code:

-• There was only an obligation to provide the “Information Statement”
+- There was solely an obligation to provide the “Information Statement”.

 New Code:

-• Clause 11(3) now makes it clear the “Information Statement” should be provided before the franchise agreement and disclosure document are provided to a potential franchisee.
+- Clause 11(3) now clarifies that the “Information Statement” must be provided before the franchise agreement and the disclosure document are presented to a potential franchisee.

-• If the franchise premises to be leased from or licenced by the franchisee from the franchisor or its associate, Clause 9(e) now requires a copy of the lease and any associated State or Territory based information statements, be given to the franchisee before the franchise agreement can be entered into.
+- If the franchise premises are to be leased or licensed by the franchisee from the franchisor or its associate, Clause 9(e) now mandates that a copy of the lease and any associated State or Territory information statements be provided prior to entering into the franchise agreement.

-• Franchisors must also provide a copy of this information within 7 days of any request by a franchisee (clause 13(2A)).
+- Franchisors must also provide a copy of this information within 7 days upon request (clause 13(2A)).

 Impact:

-• The process for issuing franchise documents will need to be updated.
+- The process for issuing franchise documents must be updated to accommodate these enhanced disclosure obligations.

-• The “Information Statement” should be provided to a potential franchisee as soon as possible.
+- It is imperative that the “Information Statement” is provided to potential franchisees as soon as possible.

-• For clarity, this new disclosure obligation only applies if the premises is leased from or licenced by the franchisee from the franchisor or its associate.
+- For clarity, these new disclosure obligations only apply if the premises are leased or licensed from the franchisor or its associate.

 14 Days To Review Documents